Preparing for your newborn session

-I will have a look for the best location in terms of light, but we will most likely use your room, the nursery or the lounge as our primary locations and if you are ok with it, I will quite possibly move things around if I need to.
-Have the house nice and warm so if we are moving or changing baby he is comfortable.
+I will have a look for the best location in terms of light, but we will most likely use your bedroom or the nursery as our primary locations and if you are ok with it, I will quite possibly move things around if I need to.
+Have the house nice and warm so if we are moving or changing baby he or she is comfortable.

-The best thing you can do is work on “decluttering” this does NOT mean tidying while exhausted.
+The best thing you can do is work on “hidying” this does NOT mean tidying while exhausted.
+This is effectively decluttering and hiding any untidy.
 Grab a bag and dump everything that’s on surfaces by the side of your beds, or on coffee tables.
-Just move things out of the way! but don’t worry about vacuuming as we probably won’t be taking photos of the floor (and if we do, blankets are great!
+Just move things out of the way.
+Don’t worry about vacuuming, or making it all neat as you want less stress rather than more.

 For first children, we can generally get it all done in 45 minutes, for subsequent children it is a little longer.
 For twins it is a different ball game altogether, I will work with you on a special timeframe but generally allow 2 hours.